FantasiaMoon/PS-CookieConsent/README.md

 Prestashop unofficial Cookie Consent Module.

 It is designed to help you comply with the EU Cookie Law and not make you want to kill yourself in the process.
-So we made it fast, free, and relatively painless.
+So I made it fast, free, and relatively painless.
 Developed by Badr TOUNZI.

 **Why required this plugin for my site?**